oomek/attractplus/Layouts.md

 **Notes**

-Avoid "baking" variables into compiled shaders, use `uniforms` instead.
-While compiling dynamic shaders can avoid costly code branches, using this method to spawn thousands of unique shaders should be avoided.
+You should avoid "baking" variables into compiled shaders and use `uniforms` instead.
+While compiling dynamic shaders can avoid costly code branches, using this method to spawn *thousands* of unique shaders should be avoided.
 See the notes in [`fe.add_shader()`](#feadd_shader).

 ---